spectrocloud/librarium/content/docs/09.5-security/03-security-principles.md

 - **Availability**: Protecting the services that provide access to the data.

-- **Auditing**: Tracking implementation-level events and domain-level events to ensure that particular actions have been performed.
+- **Auditing**: Tracking implementation-level and domain-level events to ensure that certain actions have been performed in the product.

-The following core principles guide our our decision-making and actions.
+We apply the core security principles described below to our decision-making and product.

 <br />